BlauGroup/RNMC_archived/README.md

 # RNMC

 RNMC is a program for simulating reaction networks heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
 RNMC is designed to run large numbers of simulations of a fixed system (fixed reaction network and fixed initial state) in parallel.
+Unlike SPPARKS, RNMC can simulate densely connected reaction networks because it computes the reaction dependency graph dynamically and it is shared between all simulation threads.

 ### Dependencies